RyanSandford/Intersection-Multiplicity/README.md

 This Project was used to get familiar with the Maple programming Language and learn the intricacies of intersection multiplicity in the bi-variate case.

-__Note:__ .mw files will not be properly displayed on github, it is recommended to download and open them elsewhere
+__Note:__ .mw files will not be properly displayed on github, it is recommended to download and open them elsewhere.

 __Multiplicity.mw__ implements Fulton's Algorithm to compute the intersection multiplicity for bivariate polynomials in an algebraically closed field, where the gcd of the input polynomials has degree 1.